Factsheet: Futile or Non-Beneficial Treatment

 Disputes about futile treatment

-- There are no universally accepted rules for deciding if treatment is futile but a range of factors relating to the person, their treatment and condition, treatment risks and benefits, and quality of life will be considered.
+- There are no universally accepted rules for deciding if treatment is futile or non-beneficial but a range of factors relating to the person, their treatment and condition, treatment risks and benefits, and quality of life will be considered.